no products in the cart

 Want to know how to grow purple weed and which steps to take?
 Keep on reading!

-Is purple weed superior to green?
+Is purple weed better than green?

 The short answer is ‘no’.
 If a seller of purple weed claims it’s more powerful and better than normal cannabis, he or she is either lying or doesn’t know much about growing cannabis.
 The next time you pop into a coffee shop, pay close attention when asking why purple marijuana is so much more expensive.
 In reality, it is sometimes significantly weaker than the same strain in green.